 Maybe the most fascinating by running a marathon race is that anything can happen.
-There are so much unexpected that can arise, and you cannot control the weather, competitors or the route.
+There is so much unexpected that can arise, and you cannot control the weather, competitors or the route.
 If it is your first marathon, you do not know your own reactions in general, and particularly not after 35 km.
-In 7 Ways to Prepare For a Marathon Race and Complete it, one of your most important tasks will therefore be, to manage what you can do as the first way both in the period up to the race and on the race day.
+In how to prepare for and Complete a Marathon, one of your most important tasks will therefore be, to manage what you can do as the first way both in the period up to the race and on the race day.

-Many Marathon programs stops with the race day, and rarely describe what you can / should do after the race?
-So, you also have to consider the post marathon aspect and how to support yourself to get started again, find new motivation and setting new goals if you want to.
+Many Marathon programs stop with the race day, and rarely describe what you can / should do after the race?
+So, you also have to consider the post-marathon aspect and how to support yourself to get started again, find new motivation and setting new goals if you want to.

 As the marathon race is approaching and you need to make the last preparations, it is important to be aware of other stress factors in your life.
 Your job, family and other commitments, how will they influence you and the final marathon training?

-As you know, we all have a stress threshold an “energy tank” and the stress factors of life in general deplete this tank on a daily basis.
-As you go through your training program particular when you are on maximum amount in the training, you can deplete this tank to a greater extent than in the beginning of your training phase;
+As you know, we all have a stress threshold an “energy tank” and the stress factors of life in general, deplete this tank on a daily basis.
+As you go through your training program particular when you are on maximum amount in the training, you can deplete this tank to a greater extent than at the beginning of your training phase;

 Most of your energy goes to either running or recovering.
 The result is, you have less energy for other stressors and these stressors, which may have been easy to accommodate during the lighter training, can result in increased fatigue, illness, or even injuries.